Conv-Adapter: Exploring Parameter Efficient Transfer Learning for ConvNets: Experiments

 \subsection{Object Detection and Semantic Segmentation}

-\subsubsection{Setup.}
+\subsubsection{Setup}

 Beyond image classification tasks, we also validate the generalization of Conv-Adapter on dense prediction tasks, including object detection and semantic segmentation.
 We use ImageNet-21k pre-trained ResNet50 and ConvNeXt-S as backbones.
 For object detection, we implement \cadapter with Faster-RCNN using the MMDetection \cite{mmdetection} framework compared with fine-tuning.
 We report the average precision (AP) results on the validation split of the MS-COCO dataset \cite{lin2014microsoft}.
 For semantic segmentation, we implement \cadapter with UPerNet \cite{xiao2018unified} using MMSegmentation framework \cite{mmseg2020} and conduct experiments on the ADE20K dataset \cite{Zhou_2017_CVPR}, with mIoU reported on the validation split.

-The detailed training setting and hyper-parameters are shown in Appendix.
+For object detection, we compare all four schemes of Conv-Adapter with the fine-tuning baseline.
+Specifically, we follow a standard 1x training schedule: all models are trained with a batch size of 16 and optimized by AdamW with an initial learning rate of 0.0002 for Faster RCNN and 0.0001 for RetinaNet, which are then dropped by a factor of 10 at the 8-th and 11-th epoch.
+The shorter side of the input image is resized to 800 while maintaining the original aspect ratio.
+For segmentation, we train all models for 80k iterations with an random cropping augmentation of 512 $\times$ 512 input resolution.
+For ConvNeXt models, we use a larger input resolution of 640 $\times$ 640 and train the models for 160k iterations.
+We apply AdamW optimizer with a polynomial learning rate decay schedule.
+More detailed training setting and hyper-parameters are shown in Appendix.

-\subsubsection{Results and Discussion.}
+\subsubsection{Results and Discussion}

 The dense prediction results are summarized in Tab. \ref{tab:dense}.
 We observe a different effect of Conv-Adapter on two types of backbones.
 On ResNet50, Conv-Adapter surpasses fine-tuning with fewer trainable parameters (including the dense prediction heads) for object detection and semantic segmentation.
 On ConvNeXt-S, the performance is lower than their fine-tuning counterparts.
 We argue that the inferior performance of Conv-Adapter on ConvNeXt-S on dense prediction tasks is due to severely reduced model capacity as the number of trainable parameters is reduced by more than 50\%.
 Nevertheless, they can still outperform the ResNet50 with fewer total parameters.
 This indicates there might be overfitting issues, and we encourage more future studies on this topic.